preciofishbone/OmniaDocsG2/pages/language-versions-of-a-page/index.rst

 Language versions of a page
 ===========================================

 Do you need to publish a page in more than one language?
 Then you use the option "Page Variations".
-(You can use the option for any variation of a page, not just language.)

 In Omnia 6.5 you will have an additional option.
 You can either set up a variation for editing by a Variation Author, or you cen set up a variation for Automatic Machine Translation.
 You can decide this for each variation, either a Variation Author or Automatic Machine Translation.